ChenxiNie/ChenxiNie.github.io/_posts/2022-12-11-reassortment-rate-and-migration-rate.md

 The third input of the algorithm belongs to migration rate $\mu_{ab}$, measured per lineage and per time unit.
 It describes the rate at which one lineage of type $a$, i.e. $l_1 = [a, C(l_1)]$ migrates to another type b, i.e. $l_1'=[b, C(l_1)]$.
 The time to the next migration event where one lineage of type $a$ migrates to type $b$ is then modeled by an exponential distribution with $\mu_{ab}k_a$.
 Migration events do not change the segments that lineage has.

 When reassortment events happen, ancestral segments carried by the child lineage are split between its two parents $l_{p1}$ and $l_{p2}$.
 The two parents share the same type as the child lineage while each segment of the child lineage is assigned to $l_{p1}$ with probability $p$ and assigned to $l_{p2}$ with probability $1-p$.
 A reassortment event is unobservable when all the segments from the child lineage are assigned to one of its parents.
 Since SCoRe assumes $p = \frac{1}{2}$, this unobservable reassortment happens with probability $2 \times \left(\frac{1}{2}\right)^{\|C(l)\|}$, where $\|C(l)\|$ is the number of ancestral segments carried by the child lineage $l$.
 Reassortment rate $\rho$ of each type makes the fourth input of our simulation algorithm.
 Then the time to the next reassortment event of type $a$ can be modeled by an exponential distribution with $\rho_ak_a$.

+With the introduction of the four inputs, we can describe formally the structure coalescent network simulation algorithm in the algorithm below.